kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ### Version Skew Strategy

-This is purely in-memory feature for kube-scheduler, and hence no version skew strategy.
+This is a purely in-memory feature for the kube-scheduler, and hence no version skew strategy.

 ## Production Readiness Review Questionnaire